 The University has fulfilled this mission both through research and the transference of its results, as well as through education of professionals, specialists and post-graduates.
 It has also tackled, since the beginning, great national problems such as child malnutrition, exploration of the territory and prospecting its resources, the extension of national sovereignty at sea, forestry and horticultural development, geophysical studies, earthquake resistant engineering, among others.

-Among the more recent buildings the Institute of Communications (2002), the Tecnoaulas, Building of the Faculty of Economy and Business (2005), the Clínicas Building of the Faculty of Dentistry (2006) and Los Presidentes Building of the Law Faculty (2007) stand out.
+Among the more recent buildings the Institute of Communications (2002), the Tecnoaulas, Building of the Faculty of Economy and Business (2005), the Clínicas Building of the Faculty of Dentistry (2006), Los Presidentes Building of the Law Faculty (2007), the new Building of the Faculty of Chemical Sciences and Pharmacy (2013) and Beauchef 851 of the Faculty of Physical and Mathematical Sciences (2014) stand out.